Why Christine Quinn's Status With Chrishell Stause May Surprise You After Selling Sunset Feud - E! Online

-It appears the sun has set on Christine Quinn's time watching Selling Sunset.
+It appears the sun has set on Christine Quinn and Chrishell Stause's longstanding feud.

-Ahead of the Netflix show's season six premiere, the former cast member revealed whether she'll be tuning in.
+Ahead of Selling Sunset's season six premiere, the former cast member—who confirmed last summer she was exiting the series after five seasons—revealed where she and Chrishell stand after years of onscreen drama.

+The reality star's comments come months after Chrishell indicated she'd be open to reconciling with Christine, telling E!'s Laverne Cox in December, "Why not?"

+But despite mending fences with her former co-star, Christine is leaving the world of Selling Sunset behind—as both cast member and viewer.

 "I have my girls that I absolutely love, and I'm so supportive of them.
-But for me, I don't think I'll watch the show just because I want to know them for who they are and not what they're edited to be," Christine told E!
-News' Justin Sylvester and Adrienne Bailon-Houghton on the show's May 9 episode.
+But for me, I don't think I'll watch the show just because I want to know them for who they are and not what they're edited to be," she explained.
 "So for me, I probably won't watch it.
 But I did hear that my name was being dropped in the trailer."

-In fact, Chrishell previously indicated she'd be open to reconciling with Christine, telling E!'s Laverne Cox in December, "Why not?"

 In addition to Chrishell, agents Mary Fitzgerald, Emma Hernan, Heather Rae El Moussa, Amanza Smith and Chelsea Lazkani are returning for season six, which premieres May 19, along with brokers Jason and Brett Oppenheim.
 Plus, fans will meet two new members of the Oppenheim Group: Bre Tiesi and Nicole Young.